Bordi00/Network-Security-23-24/README.md

             continue
 ```

-After completing the script, it can be launched using the `python3 rudy.py`, and its effectiveness can be checked from PC1 by trying to ping the victim server.
+After completing the script, it can be launched using `python3 rudy.py`, and its effectiveness can be checked from PC1 by trying to ping the victim server.

 ### Mitigations
 Several mitigations for HTTP DoS attacks exist.